pion/website/content/blog/dtls-one-three.md

 ### Uses Less Data
 Each DTLS 1.2 record has a header with metadata required for the session.
-Each packet uses a fixed 13-byte record header:
+Each record uses a fixed 13-byte record header:

 ```text
       0 1 2 3 4 5 6 7